 The AID12 subfield is set to the 12 LSBs of the AID of the non-AP STA if the User Info field is addressed to a STA that is associated with an AP corresponding to a nontransmitted BSSID in a multiple BSSID set to which the AP belongs, the TA field of the Trigger frame is set to the transmitted BSSID and the non-AP STA has set the Rx Control Frame To MultiBSS subfield in the HE Capabilities element it transmits to 1.

-The AID12 subfield is set to 0 if the User Info field is addressed to non-AP STAs that are associated with the AP and that support the UORA procedure (see 26.5.4 (UL OFDMA-based random access (UORA)).

-The AID12 subfield is set to 2045 if the User Info field is addressed to non-AP STAs that are not associated with the AP and that support the UORA procedure (see 26.5.4 (UL OFDMA-based random access (UORA)).
+The AID12 subfield indicates that one or more contiguous RA-RUs are allocated (see 26.5.4 (UL OFDMA-based random access (UORA)).

 Including in the PPDU one or more individually addressed frames that include a TRS Control subfield and that: